jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 (5) A person may not be registered as a participant under section 57 in respect of an activity of standard forestry or permanent forestry in relation to post-1989 forest land where the forest species on the land is predominantly naturally regenerated tree weeds unless the EPA is satisfied that the risk of tree weed spread from the land that is the subject of the application for registration is low.
 (6) Subsection (5) does not apply to any person who has registered as a participant before 1 January 2013.

+### 182AB Restriction on registration as participant in relation to restricted forest land
+A person may not be registered as a participant under section 57 in respect of an activity of standard forestry or permanent forestry in relation to restricted forest land, except in accordance with subpart 4A or 4B.

 ### 182B EPA to give public notice of criteria for assessing risk of tree weed spread
 The EPA must give public notice of the criteria for assessing the risk of tree weed spread from land that is the subject of an application for registration under section 57.